kostaskougios/scala-sideeffects-examples/README.md

 @main def veryHardToTestHelloWorld() = println("Hello World!") // now try to write a test for this!
 ```

-This code is simple but writing a test for it is a nightmare.
+This code is simple but writing a test for it is very hard.
 We may be able to redirect the console to a file
 or output stream, but overall not something we want to do.
 Especially when an app grows, it will be a nightmare
 to write and maintain the testcase.
 Later on we'll see the guess-a-number app that reads from stdin and prints,
 so things would get out of hand pretty quickly when it comes to testing and the hardcoded println and readln methods.